LipstickByColor/lipstick-twin-agent-/README.md

 <p align="center">Chanel <i>Soft Candy</i> — <b>$50</b><br>↓<br>e.l.f. <i>Joyful</i> — <b>$7</b><br>↓<br><b>86% cheaper</b></p>

-Finding that price by hand means trawling website after website — and one candidate is rarely enough; you want a few similar shades side by side.
+Finding that price by hand means trawling website after website.
+And one candidate is rarely enough: you want a few similar shades side by side.
 So the app returns several close twins, each with a live, page-verified price and a link you can buy from.